apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 5 - Add Security Policies/README.md

 The above response shows that the API Key Verification policy is being enforced as expected.

 - Review the `Trace` for the proxy and the returned response to ensure that the flow is working as expected.
-- Stop the `Trace` session for the `hotels` proxy
+- Stop the `Trace` session for the `{your-initials}_hotels` proxy

 ###Obtaining an API Key

-Up to now you have been playing the role of an API Developer configuring various policies in the `hotels` proxy.
+Up to now you have been playing the role of an API Developer configuring various policies in the `{your-initials}_hotels` proxy.

 To understand the concept of an API Key and associated concepts such as API Products, Developer and Developer Apps, you need to now think about the role of an App Developer.
-This Developer needs an API Key that can be used whenever their app needs to use the `hotels` proxy.
+This Developer needs an API Key that can be used whenever their app needs to use the `{your-initials}_hotels` proxy.

 To make it easier for Developers to consume APIs, Apigee Edge provides the capability of publishing APIs.
 Publishing is the process of making your APIs available to Developers for consumption.
 Publishing APIs can be broadly defined by the following tasks:
 - Create the API Products on Apigee Edge that bundle your APIs.